Victoran0/pearonblu_asst_AI_agent/README.md

 # Pearon Blue Assistant.

-### AI Agent built with Langgraph and Llama 3 via Groq API
+### AI Agent built with Langgraph, Djangorestframework, NEXT JS and Llama 3 via Groq API
 ** Switch to the frontend branch to view the frontend **
 ** Switch to the backend branch to view the backend **